mikeymaio/blissful-wizard/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-    Open the `my-shopify-store` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

-1. **Connect your own Shopify store.**

-    Open both `.env` files located in the root directory of your page end replace the credentials with your own.
-Don't forget to restart Gatsby for your store to be loaded!

-    ⚠️ Make sure to use the Shopify storefront API credentials, not the regular Shopify API!

 ## 🎓 Learning Gatsby